CheapMeow/SimpleImGuiFlameGraph/README.md

-# SimpleImGuiFireGraph
+# SimpleImGuiFlameGraph

-There are already fire graph implementations.
+There are already flame graph implementations.
 But I think that they lose the extensibility and simplicity.

 [https://github.com/RudjiGames/rprof](https://github.com/RudjiGames/rprof) looks nice,.
 But it is complex.

 [https://github.com/bwrsandman/imgui-flame-graph](https://github.com/bwrsandman/imgui-flame-graph) is simple.
 But it only measure fix type of events.

-So I code a widget that use scope timer to measure time, and use simple draw function to draw fire graph, which is less than 100 lines.
+So I code a widget that use scope timer to measure time, and use simple draw function to draw flame graph, which is less than 100 lines.

 ## Build